ankit-akash/DSA/README.md

-Suppose I am going to program for sorting in c,so my file name will be sorting.c .
+Suppose I am going to program for linked list in c,so my file name will be linkedlist.c .